 We are always getting lots of inquiries as to the best way to assemble our stamp sets once they arrive.
 Since we had so many *newbies* make purchases this release, I thought I would share a little tutorial on the easiest steps to take in this quick & easy process!

-The first thing you want to do is remove the band from the scroll and separate the labels and instructions.
 A $15 set generally has one index label and a $24 set two.
 One of the labels will have a spine title, noted by the rectangular frame around it.
 You want to trim this from the rest of the label using scissors, a paper trimmer or craft knife.
 Whichever way you choose to cut, just be sure that you do it fairly close to the black outline so that it ends up being thin enough for the spine.

 Once trimmed, just peel and stick the title to the spine of the CD case, as shown here.